Buy or Sell Veru Inc. (VERU) Stock Now | Don't Try to Be a Top Gun

 VERU’s Market Performance

-VERU stocks went up by 12.60% for the week, with a monthly drop of -15.47% and a quarterly performance of -3.92%, while its annual performance rate touched 49.46%.
-The volatility ratio for the week stands at 8.54% while the volatility levels for the past 30 days are set at 12.20% for Veru Inc. The simple moving average for the period of the last 20 days is -1.75% for VERU stocks with a simple moving average of 21.48% for the last 200 days.
+VERU stocks went down by -10.87% for the week, with a monthly drop of -30.70% and a quarterly performance of -30.05%, while its annual performance rate touched 32.42%.
+The volatility ratio for the week stands at 7.93% while the volatility levels for the past 30 days are set at 9.05% for Veru Inc. The simple moving average for the period of the last 20 days is -7.70% for VERU stocks with a simple moving average of 6.91% for the last 200 days.

 Analysts’ Opinion of VERU